Cooperation-org/linked-trust-impact-eval/contracts/README.md

 Error:
 (code: 3, message: execution reverted: Ownable: caller is not the owner, data: Some(String("0x08c379a0000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000204f776e61626c653a2063616c6c6572206973206e6f7420746865206f776e6572")))
 ```
-The Transaction returns with an Error Message beacause the Wrapper Contract wasn't deployed by `account1` and can't be called by it.
+The Transaction returns with an `Error` beacause the Wrapper Contract wasn't deployed by `account1` and can't be called by it.

 ## Known issues